hackclub/some-assembly-required/README.md

 Even though you or I may never _need_ to write assembly, I think that building an understanding of how your computer works at a fundamental level can be pretty dang cool, and can help you appreciate all of the other stuff you do on your computer.
 In fact, the minute I wrote another program after writing in assembly, I was _so_ happy it wasn't assembly.
 Sorry assembly, I still love you!

+Alright, let's get to the good stuff.
+Like, what even is a CPU?

 ## The CPU

 <p align="center">